 Now, qualified immunity may not apply.
 Specific requirements will need to be met for you to have the opportunity to move forward with your claim.
-Your attorney must show that the government official’s or body’s action or inaction was the cause of your injury or illness.
+Your civil rights lawyer must show that the government official’s or body’s action or inaction was the cause of your injury or illness.

 The New Mexico Civil Rights Act will also help victims of police brutality recover the compensation they are entitled to following an event.
 Under the U.S. and New Mexico Constitutions, government agencies and officers must adhere to certain constraints.

 Police who violate these constraints may be subject to a claim under the New Mexico Civil Rights Act.
 You may have grounds for an unlawful force or police brutality case if:

 "As a watchdog and citizen journalist I chose Harrison & Hart to work on a few difficult public records lawsuits against the Office of State Auditor, NM Livestock Board, and GSD.
 We have been very successful.
 Hart's research and writing skills are top notch, and he is extremely knowledgeable.
 I always look forward to reading his work.
 Onward we go to more wins!" - NH